Safety Recall Z11 – HV Battery – 2017-2018 Chrysler Pacifica Plug-In Hybrid Electric Vehicles (PHEV)

 Bestseller No. 2

-• Fast & Powerful: This EV charger charges up to 9 times faster than a 110V outlet, delivering 37 mi/hr.
+• Fast & Powerful: This EV Charger charges 9× faster than a 120V outlet, delivering up to 45 mi/hr., dependent upon your vehicle.
 It features a J1772 connector for all non-Tesla EVs and requires a 20A or 80A circuit.
 For Tesla EVs, this will require an adapter.

 Bestseller No. 3